Represent Your Business Online in 10 Simple Steps

-This means build at least one website that represents your business.
-It should be an ambassador for your company, and you should make sure that it is advertised as widely (and as cost effectively as possible).
-This means the website address should be on your stationary, emails, and even on your office signage.
+This means to build at least one website that represents your business.
+It should be an ambassador for your company, and you should make sure that it is advertised as widely (and as cost-effectively as possible).
+This means the website address should be on your stationery, emails, and even on your office signage.

 2 – Affiliate advertise your website

 This is a very easy way of advertising your website and your business because the affiliate networks are set up to make it easier for you.
 You can start with a trustworthy one such as Google AdWords and then move onto others once you feel you have found one that better taps your potential target audience.